€230,000 Mountain house with barn to renovate Saint Martin de Belleville

 - Hab M2

-Endless renovation potential for this characterful village house.
-Currently split into 2 apartments and sold with a barn, it is nestled in the picturesque village of Villarenger, just 4km from St Martin de Belleville and its ski lifts, meaning it would be
+For sale in the 3 Valleys this characterful village house with endless renovation potential.
+Currently split into 2 apartments and sold with a barn, it is nestled in the picturesque village of Villarenger, just 4km from St Martin de Belleville and its ski

 - 5 minutes drive to ski resort